Technical Advisory

 Organizational readiness and governance

 Effective autonomous retention requires alignment across product, data science, security, privacy, and operations.
 A clear governance model ensures accountability for decisions, reproducibility of experiments, and compliance with policies.
-Regular training, runbooks, and incident response playbooks are essential to sustain reliability as the system scales.
+Regular training, runbooks, and incident response playbooks are essential for reliability as the system scales.

 • Cross-functional teams with shared ownership over policies and outcomes